Car subscriptions: Everything you need to knowBack to 'Expert guides'

 Completely digital, Flexperience will be an app-based programme allowing subscribers to process the entire handling of the vehicle around the clock from selecting his or her ideal Mercedes to collecting and returning the vehicle.
 Mileage will be limited to 22,000 miles per year, and its app-based nature means Mercedes has promised to make it an ‘on-demand’ service.

-Polestar is Volvo’s new standalone supercar brand, and when the hybrid Polestar 1 arrives in the UK, it’ll be available to order online via a flat monthly subscription.
+Polestar is Volvo’s premium electric brand, with models such as the Polestar 2 now available to lease.
+There’s more models coming soon, and rumour has it they will be available via a form of subscription service.
 Aiming to move away from today’s traditional ownership model for high-end performance vehicles, the cars will be offered on a two- or three-year contract.

 The zero-deposit, all-inclusive subscription will also add features such as pick-up and delivery servicing and the ability to rent alternative vehicles within the Volvo and Polestar range.
-We’ll learn more about the monthly rate in due course, although we don’t expect it to be cheap.
+We’ll learn more about the monthly rate in due course, although it might not be for a while – demand is outstripping supply for the new Polestar range at the time of writing.

 Porsche Passport launched in the United States last year and, while it is not confirmed whether or not it’ll make it to the other side of the pond, offers customers access to a range of eight different Porsches for a flat monthly rate of between $2,000 and $3,000.

 After paying a $500 initial payment and passing a credit check, users are able to change vehicles as often as they want, and as you’d expect road tax, registration, insurance and maintenance are all included in the package and there’s no mileage limitations.
-It’s currently only a pilot scheme available in certain areas of the US but, given the changing nature of the car business, it’s not implausible a similar offering will make it to UK shores in the coming years.
+Porsche’s subscription service is currently only a pilot scheme available in certain areas of the US but, given the changing nature of the car business, it’s not implausible a similar offering will make it to UK shores in the coming years.

 Do subscription services cost more than leasing?
 Is it right for me?

-The extra flexibility and freedom subscription services offer sounds appealing, but it does come at a cost… literally.
-From the above examples, you’ll have noticed monthly prices above for subscription services are noticeably higher than most personal contract hire deals for the same vehicle.
+The extra flexibility and products subscription services offer sounds appealing, but it does come at a cost… literally.
+From the above examples, you’ll have noticed monthly prices for subscription services are noticeably higher than most personal contract hire deals for the same vehicle.

 This is understandable given the fact that all your motoring costs – including insurance – are rolled into one monthly payment.
 Even with insurance and maintenance costs taken into account, personal contract hire will cost you less per month.

-Subscriptions will suit those that want a completely hassle-free way of accessing a new car and want to change it more than once every two years to three year.
-It's certainly aimed at the more premium end of the market currently.
-So whether that flexibility is worth the extra cost is up to you and your financial situation.
+However, subscriptions will suit those that want a completely hassle-free way of access a new car and want to change it more than once every two to three years.
+It’s certainly aimed at the more premium end of the market currently.
+So whether that flexibility is worth the extra cost is up to you, your financial situation and how much you value the convenience they provide.